 Intense gardening in the same spot, year after year, is easier if you do not disturb the soil with constant digging and tilling.
 Roots in a tilled garden always hit the hardcore at a certain depth, then split and compete.

-What to cover the soil with?
+What material should be used to cover the soil with?

 Use natural mulch such as compost, rotted manure, wood chips, straw, grass clippings, or seedless hay for covering.
 You will need 1-2 inches (3-5cm) of compost mulch to cover the soil in late fall or early spring.